zabereznikova/docs.de-de/docs/visual-basic/language-reference/directives/const-directive.md

 ---
 # <a name="const-directive"></a>#Const-Anweisung

-Defines conditional compiler constants for Visual Basic.
+Definiert bedingte Compilerkonstanten für Visual Basic.

 ## <a name="syntax"></a>Syntax